jqnatividad/qsv/README.md

 * `mimalloc` (default) - use the mimalloc allocator (see [Memory Allocator](docs/PERFORMANCE.md#memory-allocator) for more info).
 * `apply` - enable `apply` command.
 This swiss-army knife of CSV transformations is very powerful, but it has a lot of dependencies that increases both compile time and binary size.
-* `fetch` - enables the `fetch` and `fetchpost` commands.
+* `fetch` - enables the `fetch` & `fetchpost` commands.
 * `foreach` - enable `foreach` command (not valid for Windows).
 * `generate` - enable `generate` command.
 * `luau` - enable `luau` command.
 Embeds a [Roblox Luau](https://luau-lang.org) interpreter into qsv.
 * `luajit` - enable `luajit` command.
 Embeds a [LuaJIT 2.0](https://luajit.org/luajit.html) interpreter into qsv.
-LuaJIT is a Just-In-Time compiler for the Lua 5.2 language and is thus much faster than Lua.
-Note that the `lua` and `luajit` interpreters are mutually exclusive features.
+LuaJIT is a Just-In-Time compiler for the Lua 5.2 language & is thus much faster than Lua.
+Note that the `lua` & `luajit` interpreters are mutually exclusive features.
 * `python` - enable `py` command.
-Note that qsv will look for the shared library for the Python version (Python 3.6 and above supported) it was compiled against and will abort if the library is not found, even if you're not using the `py` command.
+Note that qsv will look for the shared library for the Python version (Python 3.6 & above supported) it was compiled against & will abort if the library is not found, even if you're not using the `py` command.
 Check [Python](#python) section for more info.
 * `self_update` - enable self-update engine, checking GitHub for the latest release.
 Note that if you manually built qsv, `self-update` will only check for new releases.
 It will NOT offer the choice to update itself to the prebuilt binaries published on GitHub.
 You need not worry that your manually built qsv will be overwritten by a self-update.